Roger Corman: The Intruder

 Following The Pit and the Pendulum, Corman directed one of William Shatner's earliest appearances in a lead role with The Intruder (a.k.a.
 The Stranger, 1962).
 Based on a novel by Charles Beaumont, the film was co-produced by Gene Corman and was shot in July and August 1961.
 It took a while for the film to be released and it lost money.

 Corman was unhappy with his profit participation on the first two Poe films, so he made a third adaptation for different producers, The Premature Burial (1962), written by Charles Beaumont and starring Ray Milland.
-The film was co-financed by Pathe labs; AIP put pressure on Pathe and ended up buying out their interest.
+The film was co-financed by Pathe labs; AIP put pressure on Pathe by threatening to withdraw lab work from them and ended up buying out their interest.

 For producer Edward Small, Corman made a historical horror piece about Richard III, Tower of London (1962), starring Vincent Price.
 It was meant to be the first in a three-picture deal with Small, but Corman did not enjoy working with the producer.

 For Filmgroup, he also bought the rights to a Soviet science-fiction film, Nebo Zovyot (1959) and had some additional footage shot for it by his then-assistant, Francis Ford Coppola; the result was Battle Beyond the Sun (1962).
 He also released The Magic Voyage of Sinbad (1962), dubbed from a Soviet film.